Bladeless and quiet tower fans: an honest comparison

 Skip it if: you're buying airflow rather than an object — the Pilot Max S does the job for $270 less.

-Dyson's own site lists full MSRP as of 2026-07-04.
+Dyson's own page shows $399.99 but out of stock with a notify-me form as of 2026-07-12 (schema availability OutOfStock).
 You may see lower Amazon promo prices; we couldn't verify them, so we don't quote them.

 Honeywell QuietSet HYF290B